-In addition, the reliability of these sources of information is significantly affected by the reliability issues as explained under section 1) above
+In addition, the reliability of these sources of information is significantly affected by the reliability issues as explained above under 1.

 3) Systemic toxicity

 Information on systemic toxicity include clinical signs, survival, body weights, food consumption, haematology, clinical chemistry, organ weights and histopathology of non-reproductive organs and other potential aspects of systemic toxicity in the parental generation up to postnatal day 13.